zetavg/LLaMA-LoRA-Tuner/README.md

 # llama-lora-multitool.yaml

 resources:
-  accelerators: A10:1  # 1x NVIDIA A10 GPU
+  accelerators: A10:1  # 1x NVIDIA A10 GPU, about US$ 0.6 / hr on Lambda Cloud.
   cloud: lambda  # Optional; if left out, SkyPilot will automatically pick the cheapest cloud.

 file_mounts: